michelcrypt4d4mus/clown_sort/README.md

 # Clown Sort
 Sometimes someone is being a clown on the internet.
 Somewhere on your hard drive is the perfect screenshot to prove to the world that the clown in question is a fool, a hypocrite, a criminal, or worse.
 But then - horrors - you can't find the screenshot!
 It has been lost in your vast archive of screenshots of clowns clowning themselves on the internet.

-Clown Sort solves this.
+Clown Sort[^1] solves this.

 ## What It Do

 It sorts screenshots, PDFs, etc. based on their name and/or their textual contents into folders based on a list of rules.
 The contents of the tweet/reddit post/whatever are prepended to the filename and the `ImageDescription` EXIF tag is set to the OCR text.
 As you can configure your own arbitrary rules and run it against any set of images it works on many things other than screenshots of social media clowns, though the default configuration is for cryptocurrency clowns.

-For example this screenshot of a tweet by a noteworthy cryptocurrency "reporter"[^1] on the eve of FTX's implosion:
+For example this screenshot of a tweet by a noteworthy cryptocurrency "reporter"[^2] on the eve of FTX's implosion:

 ![](doc/larry_cermak_on_alameda_and_ftx.png)